aperveyev/booru_yolo/README.md

 ~ relative and absolute characters positions, implied interactions <br>
 We can calculate IOU on equivalent objects of structurally comparable images so search for "similar composition" <br>

-Two separate models supported - general torso components "AA" and heavy NSFW features "PP", look [here](models/README.md) for details <br>
+Two separate models supported - general torso components "AA" and strong NSFW features "PP", look [here](models/README.md) for details <br>
 Use it one-by-one and combine results externally.
 NSFW classes can help to recheck safety rating assigned on imageboard(-s) <br>

 The playground datasets are distributed via torrent : <br>